-- 8.1.1 Directors and Officers should comply with the NHS Foundation Trust Code of Governance 2006, the Trust Code of Conduct and Department of Health and Social Care Guidance contained in HSG 1993/5 "Standards of Business Conduct for NHS Staff" and the "Code of Conduct for NHS Managers 2002".
-This section of SOs should be read in conjunction with these documents. - 8.2 Canvassing of, and Recommendations by, Directors in Relation to Appointments - 8.2.1 Canvassing of Directors or members if any committee of the Board of Directors directly or indirectly for any appointment under the Trust shall disqualify the candidate for such appointment.
+- 8.1.1 Directors and Officers shall at all times act in accordance with the NHSE Code of Governance for NHS Provider Trusts ("Code of Governance").
+This section of SOs should be read in conjunction with the Code of Governance. - 8.2 Canvassing of, and Recommendations by, Directors in Relation to Appointments - 8.2.1 Canvassing of Directors or members of any committee of the Board of Directors directly or indirectly for any appointment under the Trust shall disqualify the candidate for such appointment.
 The contents of this paragraph of these SOs shall be included in application forms or otherwise brought to the attention of candidates. - 8.2.2 A Director of the Board of Directors shall not solicit for any person any appointment under the Trust or recommend any person for such appointment: but this paragraph of this SO shall not preclude a Director from giving written testimonial of a candidate's ability, experience or character for submission to the Trust in relation to any appointment. - 8.2.3 Informal discussions outside appointments panels or committees, whether solicited or unsolicited, should be declared to the panel or committee.